Coronation Conversations

 How Treasury Bills Are Issued in Nigeria

-Treasury Bills are issued through regular auctions conducted by the Central Bank of Nigeria, typically on a bi-weekly basis in line with the government’s issuance calendar.
+Treasury Bills are issued through regular auctions conducted by the DMO through the Central Bank of Nigeria, typically on a bi-monthly basis in line with the government’s issuance calendar.

 During these auctions: